WildRams/getcontrol/docs/documentation/introduction.rst

 License
 =======

 **GetControl** is developed as **freeware**.
 The licence can be accessed `here <https://raw.githubusercontent.com/WildRams/getcontrol/main/LICENSE>`__.
 I keep the source closed for the moment as I develop it mainly for myself.
-There was no initial intention to share it, but some of my colleagues found it very useful.
-So you are free to use it if found appropriate for you.
+I had no initial intention to share it, but some of my colleagues found it very useful.
+So you are free to use it if it is found appropriate for you.

 .. _Download: